PacktPublishing/Hands-On-RTOS-with-Microcontrollers-Second-Edition/README.md

 <details open>
   <summary><h2>Requirements for this book</summary>
 To run the example-programs, an STM32 Nucleo-F767ZI dev-board is needed.
-In the future, if additional hardware is supported, it will be described in the book’s GitHub repository: https://github.com/PacktPublishing/Hands-On-RTOS-with-Microcontrollers-SecondEdition.
-The development-tools and how to use them are presented in Chapter 3, Introducing the Development Tools.
-In writing the book, the Windows 11 versions of the tools were used.
-The tools are also available for macOS and Linux, and those versions are expected to work adequately with the book, though we have not fully tested them.
-The example-programs can be downloaded from the book’s GitHub repository.
-This is also described in chapter 3.
+In the future, if additional hardware is supported, it will be described here in the book’s GitHub repository.
+The example-programs can be downloaded from here, in the book’s GitHub repository..
+This is described in chapter 3.
   </details>

 <details>
-  <summary><h2>Get to know Authors</h2></summary>
+  <summary><h2>Get to know the authors</h2></summary>

 _Jim Yuill_ Jim Yuill is a senior computer-systems engineer, with 30 years of experience.
 He has worked in operating-systems development, cyber-security R&D, network systems-programming, and university teaching.
 He has a PhD in computer science, with a thesis in cyber security, which is highly cited.